Actress Gabrielle Union speaks movingly about multiple miscarriages and embracing surrogacy

 It’s a feeling that all mothers will be familiar with, wondering if they’re good enough, doing enough, but layered with the complexity of surrogacy Union lays her soul out through her words and it’s a beautiful and poignant read.

-You can read the essay in TIME Magazine or keep up Union’s new collection of personal essays entitled You Got Anything Stronger?, out September 14 2021.
+You can read the essay in TIME Magazine or keep up Union’s new collection of personal essays entitled You Got Anything Stronger?.